 How much money do referees make during NFL playoffs?

-How much money do referees make during NFL playoffs? originally appeared on NBC Sports Bayarea
+How much money do referees make during NFL playoffs? originally appeared on NBC Sports Boston

 We wait all year for the NFL Playoffs.
 The intensity of the games, the Super Bowl commercials and halftime show, the gathering with friends and family – what could be better?